philpackmohr/git-paper/git.md

 # Working with remote repositories

-To work with other people on the same project you need a version of you repository that is reachable by all participants.
+To work with other people on the same project you need repository that is reachable by all participants - a remote repository.
 In contrast to central VCSs, you do not need any special server instance or something (though Git repositories can be managed with help of specialized server software too).
 Like a personal Git repository, a remote repository is nothing more then a directory containing the repository data.
 In contrast to a personal repository, a remote one does not contain a working copy but the repository data only.
-It can be on any place that seems appropriate: some (specialized) HTTP server, a network file share or even on your local machine.
+It can be on any place that seems appropriate: some HTTP server, a network file share or even on your local machine.

 To publish your work on a remote repository, it must be registered in your personal repository.
 It is possible to have multiple remote repositories registered.
 Each remote repository has an alias name e.g. "origin".
 If you clone a personal repository from a remote one, the remote is registered automatically as "origin".
 The name "origin" is just the default one of the remote repository where you cloned from.
-Besides of this the name "origin" has no special meaning and you are free to rename it to your preferences (though most people do not mind the default).
+Besides of this the name, "origin" has no special meaning and you are free to rename it to your preferences (though most people do not mind the default).

 Refer book "Pro Git", [chapter 4.1 Git on the Server - The Protocols](https://git-scm.com/book/en/v2/Git-on-the-Server-The-Protocols) (and following chapters) for possibilities to setup a central repository.